hartrusion/RbmkSimulator/README.md

 * [JMPLot](https://github.com/hartrusion/jmplot) A Matlab-like line plot library
 * [AbsoluteLayout](https://mvnrepository.com/artifact/org.netbeans.external/AbsoluteLayout)
 GUI Layout extension for Swing (this comes packed with NetBeans)

+The GUI is designed using NetBeans GUI builder, those classes can be used with different IDEs but once edited outside of NetBeans, they propably won't work anymore.

 ## Getting involved
 As this project is in a very early stage, lots of architecture and design